cthoyt/cthoyt.github.io/_posts/2026/2026-09-15-semantic-farm-base4nfdi-abstract.md

 resources.

 ## Additional Context

+This section was not part of the original abstract.

 **Semantic Farm as a data standard** The Semantic Farm induces a standard prefix map that is simultaneously a reflection of real-world usage as well as